-As an international student in the US, it can be exhilarating to live the American dream!
-You'll meet new people in college, experience different cultures and city life.
+As a student in the US, you'll meet new people, experience different cultures, and enjoy the city life.
 Finding the perfect home-away-from-home is an essential part of this transition.
 You'll find an abundance of student-friendly housing options in every major city.

 However, finding a suitable apartment and figuring out your budget can be a daunting task.
 While renting, your landlord may ask you questions that could be difficult to answer, and signing legal documents can seem scary.